Countdown to the Oscars: Top 20 Favourite Best Picture Winners

 15. The English Patient (1996)

 Directed by Anthony Minghella, The English Patient is set in the last months of World War II, as a young French-Canadian nurse (Juliette Binoche) cares for a badly-burned plane crash victim (Ralph Fiennes) in an abandoned villa in northern Italy.
-The man narrates his story through a series of flashbacks, revealing his true identity and his passionate love affair with a married woman (Kristin Scott Thomas) just before the war broke out.
+He narrates his story through a series of flashbacks, revealing his true identity and his passionate love affair with a married woman (Kristin Scott Thomas) just before the war broke out.

 The English Patient also won Oscars for Best Director, Best Actress in a Supporting Role for Binoche, Best Cinematography, Best Art Direction, Best Costume Design, Best Film Editing, Best Original Dramatic Score and Best Sound.